Ernfold: Demographics

-Heritage sites
+Heritage site

-First and foremost the most significant historical heritage site in Ernfold is the 80 km sign.

-The Ernfold School is a stately red brick, 1 1/2-story Georgian Revival structure built in 1919.
-The building served as an integral part of the community as a school until it closed in 1972.
+The Ernfold School is a red brick, 1 1/2-story Georgian Revival structure built in 1919.
+The building served as a school until it closed in 1972.
 It was then used as a Baptist church for a short time until the church closed in 1989.

-The schoolhouse remains a notable landmark with its bell tower and symmetrical form, to passersby through the village, driving westbound on the Trans-Canada Highway.

 On May 6, 1990 the Village of Ernfold passed (Bylaw No. 90-1), placing the building on the Canadian Register of Historic Places as a Municipal Heritage Property.